 My Mom always has platters of crudite and hummus, and pickles and olives to snack on a few hours before our holiday meals.
-Fresh fruit plus The Best Fruit Dip Ever completes the spring-holiday snack spread.
-This easy dip recipe is one of my very favorites in the whole roundup!
+Fresh fruit plus The Best Fruit Dip Ever completes the holiday snack spread.
+This easy dip recipe is one of my VERY favorites in the whole roundup.

 Herb and Garlic Marinated Olives